aplteam/Cider/docs/Contributing.md

 **User commands...**

-* print useful messages if something goes wrong (though they do throw errors in case of missing or invalid parameters
+* print useful messages if something goes wrong (though they do throw errors in case of missing or invalid parameters)
 * They often do guess what the user is up to

   For example, if no project is specified, they check whether there is a single Cider project open.
-If that's the case they act on that project.
-If multiple projects are open they question the user which one to act on.
+If that's the case, they act on that project.
+If multiple projects are open they ask the user which one to act on.

 ## Developing